-Danielle Ivory '05, an investigative reporter for The New York Times who has covered federal regulatory ff The media created an amazing Beto, and then ripped [him] down two weeks after." - Tanzina Vega agencies for a decade, spoke about the challenges of obtaining information under the Trump administration.
+Danielle Ivory '05, an investigative reporter for The New York Times who has covered federal regulatory ff Journalists need to be more transparent about how we do what we do.JJ - Michael Grabell '03 ff The media created an amazing Beto, and then ripped [him] down two weeks after.JJ - Tanzina Vega agencies for a decade, spoke about the challenges of obtaining information under the Trump administration.
 The presidential administration of Barack Obama also had issues with transparency, she said, but these days she encounters more delays in getting even basic information from the administration.
 One bright spot, though, has been federal employees' willingness to talk off the record: "In this administration, it's like 200 percent better for me in terms of getting people to talk to me because there are, it seems, more people seeing things they think are wrong."